csstools/postcss-advanced-variables/README.md

 Type: `(Object|function)`
 Default: `undefined`

 An object specifies your own global variables, or a function.
-If you set this option to a function and if a variable is not defined in the CSS being processed, the provided function will be called with one argument which is the name of the variable being requested.
+If you set this option to a function and if a variable is not defined in the CSS being processed, the provided function will be called with two argument.
+The first argument is the name of the variable being resolved, and the second is the PostCSS node which contained the variable trying to be resolved.

 ```js
 require('postcss-advanced-variables')({